prodverbs/prodverbs/index.md

 ## Your backups are only as good as your last restore. {#test-your-backups}

-Unless you restore you data and try to read it with your production systems, you don't know if your backup will work.
+Unless you restore your data and verify you can read it with your production systems, you don't know if your backup will work.

 ## Global systems fail globally. {#global-systems}